Symplectic higher Auslander correspondence for type A: Background

-\begin{theorem}[{\cite[Theorem~1]{Auroux1}}] Let $\Lambda$ be a finite set of points on $\partial \D$ as above, $L_1,...,L_m$ a collection of disjoint properly embedded arcs in $\D$ with endpoints in $\partial \D\setminus \Lambda$.
-Assume that $\D \setminus (L_1 \cup ...\cup L_m)$ is a disjoint union of discs, each of which contains at most one point of $\Lambda$.
-Then, the partially wrapped Fukaya category $\W^d_n$ is generated by the $m \choose d$ Lagrangian submanifolds $L_{i_1,\dots,i_d} := L_{i_1} \times \dots \times L_{i_d}$, products of distinct pairs of arcs. \end{theorem}
+\begin{theorem}[{\cite[Theorem~1]{Auroux1}}] Let $\Lambda$ be a finite set of points on $\partial \Sigma$ as above, $L_1,...,L_m$ a collection of disjoint properly embedded arcs in $\Sigma$ with endpoints in $\partial \Sigma\setminus \Lambda$.
+Assume that $\Sigma \setminus (L_1 \cup ...\cup L_m)$ is a disjoint union of discs, each of which contains at most one point of $\Lambda$.
+Then, the partially wrapped Fukaya category $\W^{\textnormal{Aur}}(\Sym^d(\Sigma), \Lambda^{(d)})$ is generated by the $m \choose d$ Lagrangian submanifolds $L_{i_1,\dots,i_d} := L_{i_1} \times \dots \times L_{i_d}$, products of distinct pairs of arcs. \end{theorem}

-We note that the above theorem holds (and is, in fact, stated by Auroux), for any compact Riemann surface with non-empty boundary, with respect to the symplectic structure described above.

-Morphisms between products of Lagrangian arcs satisfying the hypotheses of Theorem~\ref{thm:Auroux} arise from products of Reeb chords induced by the Reeb flows along $\partial \D$, which are the rotational flows in the counter-clockwise direction of the boundary (\cite[Sections~4.1, 4.2]{Auroux2}).
-It will sometimes be useful to identify the endomorphism algebra $\mathcal{A}$ of products of a given collection of Lagrangian arcs with a certain strands algebra arising from work of \cite{LOT18} on bordered Heegaard Floer homology.
-This identification is done by Auroux in \cite{Auroux2} over characteristic 2, so that $\mathcal{A}$ is a differential $\Z_2$-graded algebra.
-However, this can be lifted to a $\Z$-grading of $\mathcal{A}$ for particularly nice choices of Lagrangian arcs, as is carefully done in \cite[Section~2.1]{DJL}.
-If the arcs in the Theorem~\ref{thm:Auroux} satisfy the additional assumption that each disc in $\D \setminus (\bigcup L_i)$ contains \emph{exactly} one stop, Auroux further proves in characteristic 2 that there are no holomorphic $n$-gons ($n\geq 3$) with boundary on these generators contributing to higher products in the partially wrapped Fukaya category.
-This can be lifted to arbitrary characteristic: the (unsigned) count of holomorphic $n$-gons does not depend on the ground ring (\cite[Section~1.1.6]{DJL}).
+Morphisms between products of Lagrangian arcs satisfying the hypotheses of Theorem~\ref{thm:Auroux} arise from products of Reeb chords induced by the Reeb flows along $\partial \Sigma$, which are the rotational flows in the counter-clockwise direction of the boundary \cite[Sections~4.1, 4.2]{Auroux2} (see also \cite[Definition~8]{Auroux1}).
+It will sometimes be useful to identify the endomorphism algebra $\mathcal{A}$ of products of a given collection of arcs with a certain \emph{strands algebra} arising from work of \cite{LOT18} on bordered Heegaard Floer homology.